 The fur of the sand cat is a sandy colour.
 It has a stocky build with short legs.
 These legs features two black stripes at the top.
 Their long tail is tipped with black and has two to three dark rings that alternate with a buff coat.
 Coat patterns vary markedly in this species with some having numerous spots and stripes and others having none.
 Their chin, throat, belly and upper chine are white.

 Coming out of the corner of each eye is a red line that goes down along the cheek.
 Their eyes are large and a yellowish-green.
 Around them is a white ring.
 Their nose is black.
 At the top of the ears is a black tip.

 Covering the feet is a layer of wiry black hairs.
-These are an adaptation that protect their footpads from the extremes of temperature in the desert.
+These are an adaptation that protect their foot pads from the extremes of temperature in the desert.
 It also makes walking on sand easier.
-Their claws are generally blunt as they dig a lot and don’t have many places to sharpen the in the wild.
+Their claws are generally blunt as they dig a lot and don’t have many places to sharpen them in the wild.

 In cooler regions with harsh winters these cats grow a winter coat that is long and thick.
 Their hair may measure up to 5.1cm (2in) long at this time.

 Sand cats weigh between 1.35kg and 3.2kg (3lb-7.1lb).
 From the head to the base of the tail they measure 39-52cm (15-20in).
 The tail adds 23.2-31cm (9.1-12in) to this length.
 At the shoulder they stand 25.4-30.4cm (9.1-12in) tall.

 Most of the sand cats diet consists of small rodents.
 These may include young cape hare, jerboas, gerbils, jirds and spiny mice.
 They may also prey upon small reptiles and birds along with insects.
 On occasion they have been seen killing snakes using a rapid blow to the head and then a bite to the neck.